-Can you believe it’s only 11 sleeps until Christmas?
-If you are making homemade Christmas gifts this year, than you will LOVE these Salted Caramel Candies.
+If you’re making homemade Christmas gifts this year, then you will LOVE these Salted Caramel Candies.
 They are deliciously salty, extra chewy and have a deep caramel flavour.

 Chewy salted caramel candies made from scratch.